What is Telehealth Counseling?

 How Do I Get Started?

-If you are interested in setting up an appointment or finding out more about our Telehealth services, please call us at 619-558-0001 or email us!
+If you are interested in setting up an appointment or finding out more about our Telehealth services, please call or text us at 619-558-0001 or email us!
 We would be happy to answer any questions you have.
 You can also check out the National Telehealth Resource Center.

 Don’t wait.
 Whether you are facing anxiety, depression, chronic pain, loss, grief, trauma, body image issues, stress, life transitions, or contemplating spirituality we are here for you.
 If you and your partner need help improving communication, connection, or intimacy, repairing after an affair, premarital counseling, or guidance navigating co-parenting – give us a call or set up an appointment online.